COSIMA/regional-mom6/docs/regional-mom6-workflow.md

-# Regional MOM6 Workflow
+# regional-mom6 workflow

-Regional MOM6(RM6) sets up all the data and files for running a basic regional case of MOM6.
+regional-mom6 sets up all the data and files for running a basic regional configuration case of MOM6.

-It includes:
+This includes:

-1. Run Files like MOM_override, MOM_input, diag_table
+1. Run files like ``MOM_override``, ``MOM_input``, and ``diag_table``.
-2. BC File like velocity, tracers, tides
+2. Boundary condition files like velocity, tracers, tides.
-3. Basic input files like hgrid & bathymetry.
+3. Basic input files like horizontal grid (``hgrid``) and the bathymetry.
-4. Initial Condition files
+4. Initial condition files.

-To set up a case with all the files, RM6 has its own way of grabbing and organizing files for the user.
+regional-mom6 has its own way of grabbing and organizing files for the user.

-RM6 organizes all files into two directories, a "input" directory, and a "run" directory.
+regional-mom6 organizes all files into two directories: an "input" directory and a "run" directory.
 The input directory includes all of the data we need for our regional case.
-The run directory includes all of the parameters and outputs (diags) we want for our model.
+The run directory includes all of the parameters and outputs (``diags``) we want for our model.
 Please see the structure primer document for more information.

-The other folders are the data directories.
-RM6 needs the user to collect the initial condition & boundary condition data and put them into a folder(s).
+The rest of the directories include the data like the initial and the boundary conditions.

-Therefore, to start for the user to use RM6, they should have two (empty or not) directories for the input and run files, as well as directories for their input data.
+Therefore, to start for the user to use regional-mom6, they should have two (empty or not) directories for the input and run files, as well as directories for their input data.

-Depending on the computer used (NCAR-Derecho/Casper doesn't need this), the user may also need to provide a path to FRE_tools.
+The user may also need to provide a path to ``FRE_tools``.
+(This depends on the HPC used, e.g., on Australia's Gadi this is required, on NCAR-Derecho/Casper this is not required.)

-To create all these files, RM6 using a class called "Experiment" to hold all of the parameters and functions.
+To create all these files, regional-mom6 uses a class called "Experiment" to hold all of the parameters and functions.
 Users can follow a few quick steps to setup their cases:
-1. Initalize the experiment object with all the directories and parameters wanted.
-The initalization can also create the hgrid and vertical coordinate or accept two files called "hgrid.nc" and "vcoord.nc" in the input directory.
+1. Initalise the experiment object with all the directories and parameters wanted.
+The initalisation can also create the horizontal grid and vertical coordinate hgrid or read two files called "hgrid.nc" and "vcoord.nc" that are found in the input directory.
-2. Call different "setup..." functions to setup all the data needed for the case (bathymetry, initial condition, velocity, tracers, tides).
+2. Call different "setup_this_and_that" functions to setup all the data needed for the case (bathymetry, initial condition, velocity, tracers, tides).
-3. Finally, call "setup_run_directory" to setup the run files like MOM_override for their cases.
+3. Finally, call "setup_run_directory" to setup the run files like ``MOM_override`` for their cases.
-4. Based on how MOM6 is setup on the computer, there are follow-up steps unique to each situation.
-RM6 provides all of what the user needs to run MOM6.
+4. Based on how MOM6 is configured on the machine used, there may be follow-up steps unique to each situation. regional-mom6 provides all of what the user needs to run MOM6.

-There are a few convience functions to help support the process.
+There are a few convenience functions to help support the process.
 1. Very light read and write config file functions to easily save experiments
 2. A change_MOM_parameter function to easily adjust MOM parameter values from python.